AI4WA/OpenOmniFramework/docs/index.md

 AI module is seperated to make sure it can be scaled to use different computation resources, and easily to integrate new work in.

+All modules are written in Python.

+- Client side, Listener and Responder are two separate python package, which will allow the separate deployment of data acquisition and playing audio speech.
+- API end is built with Django, and have a customised admin interface, which will allow the management of the data sources, and the models.
+- Data side, we have Neo4j, PostgreSQL, and Hard Disk, which will allow the data to be stored in different places.
+- AI module is also a Python package.

 #### Client

 Detailed information can be found in [Client](Client/main.md).